 STI Certificate Management Sequence Diagrams

 Figure 6.3 provides the sequence of processing for a service provider to set up an account with the STI-PA and then create an account with the STI-CA using the ACME protocol.
-Figure 6.4 provides the sequence of processing for the SP-KMS to acquire a certificate using the ACME protocol.
+Figure 6.4 provides the sequence of processing for the SP-KMS to acquire an STI Certificate using the ACME protocol.

 Figure 6.3 – STI-PA Account Setup and STI-CA (ACME) Account Creation